*THERE WILL BE NO HDC MEETING IN OCTOBER

 Must meet all setback and lot coverage requirements based on the property's zoning.
-If the addition increases the gross floor area of the residence by 50% or more, a Special Exception from the Board of Appeals is required, click below for a chart of that process.
+If the addition increases the gross floor area of the residence by 50% or more, a Special Exception from the Planning Commission and Board of Appeals is required, click below for a chart of that process.
 Please contact staff for more information.

 Although the Commission is the final determinant in the issuance of a HDC Certificate of Approval, their decision is rendered in the context of the Historic District Commission Design Guidelines, as listed in Art.
 I, Div.
 14 of the Unified Land Development Code.
 These guidelines are intended to allow for variety of choice for individual projects yet still maintain the integrity of the Historic District as a whole.

 Where can I find appropriate hardware and fixtures for my historic house?

 - Two good sources for hardware fixtures, as well as a host of other products related to historic houses, are Old-House Journal and Traditional Building magazines.
 Both of these periodicals should be available at your local book store and/or library, and both maintain websites.
 Here are some helpful links as well: